-The men's Adidas Originals Crazy 8 ADV is available from sizes 4 to 15 US in medium width.
-This pair generally runs true to size.
-Women are recommended to grab a full or 1.5 sizes down their regular shoe size for comfier strides.
+The Adidas Originals Crazy 8 ADV is offered in men’s and women’s sizing.
 This mid-top kick has a lace-up closure for a personalized, snug fit.
 It has a heel pull loop to aid the wearers on putting on this pair.

 Adidas’ Crazy 8 ADV has seamlessly crossed the on-court scene to lifestyle fashion.
 This shoe features a premium upper with striking rubber zigzag on the sidewalls for a futuristic design.
 The mid-top profile adds boot-like sense and enhances ankle support and comfort, suitable for all-day wear.
 It displays a premium material on the upper for a luxurious vibe.

 Most of the wearers of the Adidas Crazy 8 ADV don this with their joggers, rolled up jeans, skinnies, shorts and even with their activewear.
 The CZ 8 ADV will surely leave a mark on the overall look of its wearers.